What You Need to Know Now: Moisturizing Oil vs. Sealing Oil?

 Hi everyone!
-Since we are talking about hair oils here, it is important to let you know few very important facts about them.
-More precisely what I’m talking about here is that not all oils are alike!
+Since we are talking about hair oils here, it is important to let you know a few very important facts about them.
+More precisely what we are talking about here is that not all oils are alike!

-More closely, there are two different types of oils: Moisturizing and Sealing oils.
-It is really important that we can distinguish between a moisturizing oil vs. a sealing oil to gain best possible results with our natural hair journey.
+There are two different types of oils: Moisturizing and Sealing oils.
+It is really important to distinguish between a moisturizing oil vs. a sealing oil to gain the best possible results with your natural hair journey.
 So let’s break the facts down! 🙏 A moisturizing oil is an oil that is able to penetrate the hair shaft and moisturizes it from inside.
 In contrast to moisturizing oil, a sealing oil cannot penetrate the hair shaft, instead they latch onto the outside of the hair fibre preventing any moisture to escape.
 Due to this, sealing oil should be added after adding leave-in conditioner or other moisturizing product to lock in the moisture.
-If added before or solely, actually oiling your hair may result in very dry and brittle hair (trust me it happend to me once and I was very confused about it 😅 ).
-As a rule of thumb, I always add leave-in conditioner or moisturizer after showering.
+If added before or solely, actually oiling your hair may result in very dry and brittle hair.
+As a rule of thumb, we always recommend to add leave-in conditioner or moisturizer after showering.
 That way if you are not sure, whether the oil you are using is moisturizing or sealing, you can't go wrong with it.
 Here is some examples of moisturizing and sealing oils: